GoodforGod/docker-amazonlinux-graalvm/README.md

 ## Description

+Image based on Amazon Linux 2.

 Image comes with GraalVM compiler, Java 11 (Corretto) and is ready to build GraalVM Compatible executables, check [AWS Java Runtime template](https://github.com/GoodforGod/aws-lambda-template/blob/master/Dockerfile) for example.

-GraalVM is added on path, so you can use it directly
+GraalVM is on path, so you can use it directly.

 ```shell
 RUN native-image --no-server -cp app.jar